Last reviewed 21 March 2025

 Grace period: After the transition period, there will also be a grace period of at least 6 months, whereby a person on their first visit to a country implementing ETIAS since the end of ETIAS transition period will not be required to have an ETIAS permit.

-Validity: 3 years or until expiration of travel document i.e. passport, whichever is sooner.
+Validity: 3 years or until expiration of travel document i.e. passport, whichever is sooner, from ETIAS issue date.
 Multiple entries will be permitted during period of validity.
-A standard ETIAS travel authorisation allows travel to all countries that have implemented ETIAS and is linked to the travel document i.e. passport.
+A standard ETIAS travel authorisation will allow travel to all countries that have implemented ETIAS and will be linked to the travel document i.e. passport.

-Dual nationals (multiple passports): A person with two passports both from a third country (non-EU/non-EFTA) will be required to apply for an ETIAS linked to one of their passports.
+Dual nationals and multiple passports: A person with two passports both from a third country (non-EU/non-EFTA) will be required to apply for an ETIAS linked to one of their passports.
 Applying for an ETIAS for each passport will not be permitted.

 School trips: ETIAS will be required by nationals of a third country listed in Annex I, residing in a country listed in Annex II, travelling as part of a school trip where a visa is not required.
 For information on which EU/EFTA member states apply the school trip visa exemption, see Article 6 (2.1) in the derogations spreadsheet found in the section ‘Visa requirements for third countries‘.